Generac vs WEN

 - Generac holds a significant reliability advantage with a Tier A rating (85/100) compared to WEN's Tier C (60/100).

-- WEN offers a much larger selection with 81 published models versus Generac's 24.
+- WEN offers a much larger product lineup with 81 models versus Generac's 24, giving buyers more options across wattage classes and use cases.

-- In every head-to-head model matchup, WEN's top picks outscore Generac's counterparts by margins of 1.3 to 1.7 points.
+- In all six head-to-head model matchups, WEN's top picks outscore Generac's by margins ranging from 1.3 to 1.7 points.

 Top Model Matchups